andycroll/andycroll.com/_posts/2019/2019-11-03-github-actions-ci-for-rails-with-postgresql.md

 ### Specific Ruby versions

-There’s an issue with with the provided versions of Ruby.
-GitHub only provides certain versions [in their architecture](https://docs.github.com/en/free-pro-team@latest/actions/reference/specifications-for-github-hosted-runners#supported-software) (scroll down for compatible versions) and it seems, from [this comment](https://github.com/actions/setup-ruby/issues/14#issuecomment-524020179), that releasing new CI images when Ruby is updated isn’t a priority.
+Before [the `ruby/setup-ruby` action appeared](https://github.com/ruby/setup-ruby)you had to use `rvm` as GitHub only provides certain (sometimes outdated) versions of Ruby [in their architecture](https://docs.github.com/en/free-pro-team@latest/actions/reference/specifications-for-github-hosted-runners#supported-software) (scroll down for compatible versions) and it seems, from [this comment](https://github.com/actions/setup-ruby/issues/14#issuecomment-524020179), that releasing new CI images when Ruby is updated isn’t a priority.

-Here is a [version to manually install any Ruby version](/ruby/github-actions-ci-for-rails-with-specific-ruby-versions) using `rvm`.